PolGonzalez/Numerical-Linear-Algebra/README.md

-# practica-numerica-joan-pol
-This is a compilation of the programs used in the lab exam of Numeric Linear Algebra of the Degree in Mathematics in FME (UPC - BarcelonaTech).
+This is a list of programs that solve problems related with matrices.
+One does the LU decomposition of a matrix and is able to compute the inverse of a matrix.
+Others include iterative methods to solve linear systems.
+There are also some other programs to do the LU decomposition in a much faster way if the matrix is (almost) diagonal.